1tongp/Document_QA_Bot/README.md

 ## 📌 Notes

-* This version uses in-memory FAISS index.
+* This version uses in-memory ChromaDB index.
 In production, you should use a persistent store or per-user indexing.
 * Chunking is basic; you can improve it by using sentence/paragraph splitters.

 ---